ahsu1230/ReactShakeShack/README.md

 ## Creating lists (`<ul>` & `<li>`)
  - ul = unordered list
  - li = each list item
+ - As seen in the parent-children relationships, ul is used for unordered lists and li are used for the list items.

 ## React `props`
  - Props are arguments passed into React components